openstack/charm-deployment-guide/deploy-guide/source/app-certificate-management.rst

    juju run-action --wait vault/leader disable-pki

-This step deletes the exisitng root certificate and invalidates any previous csr requests.
+This step deletes the existing root certificate and invalidates any previous csr requests.

 Next, follow the steps described in the